chenxinfeng4/ffmpegcv/README.md

  #1C.
 WINDOWS: download ffmpeg and add to the path
  #1D.
 CONDA: conda install ffmpeg=6.0.0     #don't use the default 4.x.x version

- #2. python
+ #2A. python
  pip install ffmpegcv                                      #stable verison pip install git+https://github.com/chenxinfeng4/ffmpegcv  #latest verison

- #3. recommand when using cuda
+ #2B. recommand only when you want advanced functions.
+See the toCUDA section
  pip install ffmpegcv[cuda]
 ```